 Table \ref{Shape-Star-s-q-T} presents the median and 16(84) percentiles of the shape parameters $(s,q,T)$ for the above three algorithms where the median/percentiles have been computed in the range $ 2 \leq r/\mathrm{kpc} \leq 40$.
 It is worth pointing out that the median/percentiles depend on the upper cutoff of the radius.
-We have chosen the above cutoff such that most of the halos have enough converged points in the shape analysis (see the individual halo analysis for more detail).
+We have chosen the above cutoff such that most of galaxies have enough converged points in the shape analysis (see the individual shape analysis for more detail).
 Being mindful of the dependency of the above values on the upper limit of radius, it is interesting that statistically (up to 40 \rm{kpc}), the $s$ from the LSIM with fixed semi-major is closer to the EVIM.
 However, the $q$ is closer between both versions of LSIM than the EVIM.

 The above ensemble based analysis gives us a good sense about the collective behavior of the MW like galaxies in our sample.
-However, to get a more detailed sense about the morphology of different stellar halos, in the following we turn our attention to the shape analysis at the level of individual halos.
+However, to get a more detailed sense about the morphology of different stellar distributions, in the following, we turn our attention to the shape analysis at the level of individual galaxies.